 Here we get into the details of a suspect’s performance on roadside Field Sobriety Tests (FSTs).
 This might even include a roadside breath test, which is very different from the formalized breath test one might take at the police station.

-There can be other scenarios that might involve a completely different legal analysis, and a DWI lawyer will leave no stone unturned in mounting a defense.
+There can be other scenarios that might involve a completely different legal analysis, and a Fairfax DWI lawyer will leave no stone unturned in mounting a defense.
 For example, a driver that has been involved in a traffic accident triggers a different set of legal questions.
 Likewise, driver who is compelled to submit a blood test as opposed to a breath test brings about a much different set of potential defense arguments.
 A driver who is stopped pursuant to a DWI sobriety checkpoint might have another strategy altogether.

 How a DWI Can Affect Your Job

 Getting charged with a DWI is a serious matter and can negatively impact many parts of your life.
 With a DWI on your plate, you don’t just have to worry about the possibility of going to jail.
 You also have to worry about how it can affect your job.
 Many people are not aware just how much a DWI charge can actually impact their careers.
 A Virginia DWI lawyer in Fairfax at May Law, LLP explains how a drunk driving charge can affect your job:

 More Frequent Absences